 An asset like kitchen equipment is one which we plan to use over a number of years.
-Did you know that a long-term asset, like this kitchen equipment, has a specific name?
-It's known as a fixed asset or a non-current asset.
+Did you know that a long-term tangible asset, like this kitchen equipment, has a specific name?
+It's known as a fixed asset.

 In order to simplify things, let's analyze the assets of George’s Catering before and after the transaction, as well as the changes that occurred:

 As you can see, we are essentially ‘swapping’ one asset for another.